Wiki · Concept · Last reviewed June 25, 2026

 C2PA is different from ordinary AI detection.
 It is primarily a proof-of-origin and history system.
 A file can lack C2PA metadata and still be AI-generated.
 A file can include valid provenance and still be misleading.

-OpenAI says images generated with ChatGPT, Codex, and its API include C2PA metadata, while noting that metadata can be removed accidentally or intentionally.
-Google DeepMind's SynthID takes a different path: it embeds imperceptible watermarks in AI-generated content and supports detection for Google-generated text, image, audio, and video outputs.
+OpenAI says images generated through ChatGPT, Codex, and the OpenAI API include both C2PA metadata and Google SynthID watermarks, and offers a public verification tool for supported images.
+Google DeepMind's SynthID takes the watermarking path: it embeds imperceptible signals in AI-generated content and supports detection for Google-generated text, image, audio, and video outputs.

-NIST's Generative AI Profile treats content provenance, synthetic-content transparency, and detection limitations as part of broader AI risk management rather than a complete solution by themselves.
+NIST treats content provenance, labeling, watermarking, synthetic-content detection, testing, and auditing as part of broader AI risk management rather than a complete solution by themselves.

 Main Methods

 Cryptographic provenance.
 C2PA-style systems bind signed claims to an asset.
-The credential may record creator, tool, publisher, edit history, timestamps, or assertions about AI generation.
+The credential may record creator, tool, publisher, edit history, timestamps, ingredients, actions, or assertions about AI generation.
+The signature can make alteration detectable, but it cannot make the signer trustworthy by itself.

 Visible marks.
 Watermarks, captions, overlays, and interface labels can notify human viewers directly, though they can be cropped, removed, spoofed, or ignored.